joaduo/smoothtest/README.md

 ## Windows and Mac OSX

-I tested Smoothtest under Linux, although it was designed to be multiplatform, although I still haven't fully tested outside Linux.
+I tested Smoothtest under Linux, although it was designed to be multiplatform I still haven't fully tested outside Linux.